Our Commitment to the Community

 All of our judges are committed to upholding the tremendous trust you have placed in us, and your comments about our website and operations are always welcomed.
 We hope to hear from you as we continue to look for ways to improve this website and our court programs.

-As established in Rule 2.050, of the Florida Rules of Judicial Administration, each of Florida’s 20 judicial circuits is administered by a Chief Judge who is elected by a majority of the judges in the circuit for a term of two years.
-A Chief Judge is elected for a term of two years.
+As established in Rule 2.215 of the Florida Rules of General Practice and Judicial Administration, each of Florida’s 20 judicial circuits is administered by a Chief Judge who is elected by a majority of the judges in the circuit for a term of two years.

 Chief Judge responsibilities include: carrying out the orders of the Chief Justice of the Florida Supreme Court; administration and supervision of the courts, judges, and officers of the courts within the judicial circuit; developing and implementing plans for the efficient operation of the courts that provide prompt disposition of cases, assignment of judges and staff, control of dockets, regulation and use of courtrooms, and review of the status of inmates in local jails.